 No doubt about it, Alicia Vikander is a bona fide star.
 Arguably Scandinavia’s biggest, in fact.
-Now, the Swedish Oscar-winning actress takes on the role of... actress in meta dramedy Irma Vep.
-For the occasion of her first Vogue Scandinavia cover, Vikander opens up about fame, family and this photoshoot
+On the occasion of her birthday, we look back at her first Vogue Scandinavia cover, where Vikander opens up about fame, family and this photoshoot

 On a brick-lain dead end street in an unsexy neighbourhood in Paris, several people clad mostly in black are arranged in some sort of huddle.
 Hushed voices punctuated by little spurts of hairspray emanate from the pack.
 One man holds an umbrella, despite the fact that there is a cloud blocking the mid-morning sun.